stubailo/website-tool/README.md

 Make a static HTML page with some CSS, JS, and assets.
 Contains just the tools you need to write modern code and avoid repeating yourself.
 A gulpfile and webpack config in a box.

-> If you want to make a serious website with lots of pages, or you need a lot of customization or features, don't use this project.
+> If you want to make a serious website with lots of pages, or you need a lot of customization or features, this is probably not going to work for you.
 You'll be much better served by something like [Gatsby](https://github.com/gatsbyjs/gatsby) or [Hexo](https://github.com/hexojs/hexo).

 ## Using the tool